laggy-tux/NightTab-Collection/README.md

 > Choose your preferred theme and use it!
 Boom!

+> For more power... go ahead and read through the [Docs](https://github.com/zombieFox/nightTab#support)

 > (noob alert) If you're new to GitHub click  on the green button saying **code** and click on *Download ZIP*

 # Tabs